What is the Thyroid?

 Life Style Changes

 In the treatment to thyroid problems, acupuncture can be used to restore hormonal balance, regulate energy levels, smooth emotions and help manage sleep and menstrual problems.
 There are several powerful acupuncture points on the ear and the body that can be used to regulate the production of thyroid hormones.
 Treatments take all of your symptoms into account and are aimed at balancing the energy within the body to optimize health.
-Call today to find out more about how acupuncture and energy medicine can help you.

 Three Foods to Support Thyroid Function